Stochastic wave equation with additive fractional noise: solvability and global H\"older continuity: Properties of the solution

 \section{Properties of the solution}

-In this section, we focus on the properties of solution to \eqref{eq.SWE} in one dimension where the noise is white in time.
-To show Theorem \ref{LUEESup}, Theorem \ref{LUHolderEESup} and Theorem \ref{LUtHolderEESup}, we shall use Talagrand's majorizing measure theorem and the Sudakov minoration theorem.
-To this end, we first study the sharp upper and lower bounds for the associated natural metric of the solution $u(t,x)$:
+In this section, we focus on the properties of the solution to \eqref{eq.SWE} in one spatial dimension, particularly in the case where the noise is white in time ($H_0=\tfrac12$).
+The proofs of Theorem \ref{LUEESup}, Theorem \ref{LUHolderEESup}, and Theorem \ref{LUtHolderEESup} are based on Talagrand's majorizing measure theorem and the Sudakov minoration theorem.
+To this end, we begin by establishing sharp upper and lower bounds for the canonical metric associated with the solution $u(t,x)$: